chop-dbhi/redcap-repeat/README.md

 medication${d}\_date                                | text             | Date $s medication taken        | date                  |
 sideaffect repeat 3 Side Affect                    | text             | $s side affect of medication $d1 |                       |
 &nbsp;endrepeat                                    |                  |                                  |                       |

+## Repeating field prompt modes
+By default, the preprocess script will generate a question before each repeating item asking how many you would like to enter and then showing that many instances of the field.
+There are two other modes controlled by flags on the command prompt.
+Using -a will cause the process script to automatically show the first instance of the repeating item, and as the first field in each repeating group of fields is filled in, it will show the next repeating field.
+Using the -p flag will cause the preprocess script to add a checkbox field after each repeating group asking if you would like to enter another.
 ## Branching logic details

 The preprocess script will try to preserve any branching logic you put in place ahead of time while inserting any necessary additional logic.
 The intention is that it should work as one would expect.
 If a situation is encountered where this is not true, please report it.